section-engineering-education/engineering-education/content/articles/importing-external-files-using-webpack-loaders-the-beginners-guide/index.md

 ![Additional files generated image](webpack5.png)

-If you successfully installed Webpack you should have a package-lock.json file and the node_modules folder in your root directory, just like I have here.
+If you successfully installed Webpack and the CLI, by executing tht command above, you should have a package-lock.json file and the node_modules folder in your root directory, just like I have here.

 Moving forward now, the first thing to do in configuring your webpack, is to create a new file in your root directory and name it webpack.config.js and then we are going to add some codes into this our newly created configuration file.